Nikkei edges up as dollar, Wall Street climb

 * Ceiba Energy Services announces improved first quarter 2017 financial and operating results

+The dollar added 0.1 percent at 108.96 yen, after plumbing five-month lows on Monday.
+It rose after U.S. Treasury Secretary Steven Mnuchin told the Financial Times he agreed with President Donald Trump that the dollar's strength in the short term was hurting exports, but a strong dollar over the long term was positive.

-The dollar added 0.2 percent to 109.08 yen, after plumbing five-month lows on Monday, and Wall Street rebounded overnight.
-Market focus shifted from tensions in North Korea and Syria to earnings later this week, with the S&P 500 pulling off last week's two-month lows.
+Wall Street rebounded overnight, as market focus shifted from tensions in North Korea and Syria to earnings later this week, with the S&P 500 pulling off last week's two-month lows.

+"Much-awaited U.S. market rebound lifts the Tokyo market, and investors are not swayed by recent yen strength that usually depresses Japanese stocks," said Hiroki Allen, chief representative of Superfund Japan in Tokyo.

+Risk sentiment also perked up after North Korea's latest missile blew up almost immediately after its test launch on Sunday.

 Higher rates and the brighter market helped lift Japanese banking and financial shares.

-The Tokyo Stock Exchange's banks subindex rose 1.0 percent and the securities subindex added 0.8 percent.
+The Tokyo Stock Exchange's banks subindex rose 1.7 and the securities subindex added 1.3 percent.

+Shares of engine maker Daihatsu Diesel jumped as much as 9.2 percent to their highest levels since mid-December, after it raised its group net profit outlook on Monday.

 * Ceiba Energy Services announces improved first quarter 2017 financial and operating results